APOORVES/eshop/README.md

 # eshop
-This is a reference implementation of an online shopping application using micro services concepts and popular technologies
+This is a reference implementation of an online shopping application using micro services concepts and its popular technologies - spring boot, docker, kubernetes, mongodb

-#Following configuration in the settings.xml file to enable your docker hub user id password in maven setttings
+#Put Following configuration in the settings.xml file to enable your docker hub user id password in maven setttings

 <server>
   <id>docker-hub</id>